 Awards and Nominations

-While controversial upon release, the film did receive some critical recognition.
-Melanie Griffith earned a Golden Globe nomination for Best Supporting Actress for her portrayal of Holly Body.
-In addition, the original song “Relax” by Frankie Goes to Hollywood received a Golden Globe nomination for Best Original Song.
+While the film itself proved too controversial for many major awards, its performances received recognition.
+Melanie Griffith earned a Golden Globe nomination for Best Supporting Actress for her role as Holly Body.
+The film’s theme song “Relax” also garnered a Golden Globe nomination for Best Original Song.

 Behind the Scenes Insights

-• Brian De Palma has stated that the film was a direct response to critics who accused him of misogyny and excessive violence in films like Dressed to Kill.
-He decided to lean into the criticism and make a film that explicitly dealt with voyeurism and violence.
+- Brian De Palma has admitted he made the film partly to provoke the critics and audiences who accused him of misogyny and style-over-substance in his previous films like Dressed to Kill.

-• Several actual adult film actors and directors appear in the scenes set within the porn industry, adding a layer of authenticity to Jake’s journey into that world.
+- Real-life adult film actors were cast in supporting roles for the porn movie scenes, adding a layer of authenticity to Jake’s descent into that world.

-• The infamous drill murder scene was heavily censored by the MPAA.
-Consequently, De Palma had to trim several seconds of graphic footage to avoid an X rating.
+- The infamous drill murder scene was a major point of contention with the MPAA.
+De Palma had to trim it significantly to avoid an X rating.

 Inspirations and References